 - recvData Contiguous data array for data to be received.
-Only the recvData array specified by the rootPet will be used by this method. - ${f count}$ Number of elements in sendData and recvData.
+Only the recvData array specified by the rootPet will be used by this method. - count Number of elements in sendData and recvData.
 Must be the same on all PETs. - typekind The typekind of the data to be reduced.
-See section 33.18 for a list of valid typekind options. - reduceflag Reduction operation.
-See section 33.14 for a list of valid reduce operations. - rootPet PET on which reduced data is returned.
+See section 33.18 for a list of valid typekind options.

+rootPet PET on which reduced data is returned.